 And now for a brief interlude.

 This article is about the Deuter Traveler 60 + 10, which I believe is the best travel backpack for Europe.
 Although the Deuter 60 + 10 model is designed for female backpackers, there is a companion travel backpack for men.
-Check out the Deuter Traveler 70 + 10 backpack, which is nearly identical to the 60 + 10 version, or try the Deuter Transit 65 backpack, which is closer in size to my favorite backpack, but with a slightly different design that better fits men’s frames.
+Check out the Deuter Transit 65 backpack, which is close in size to my favorite backpack, but with a slightly different design that better fits men’s frames.

 The Best Travel Backpack for Europe: Deuter Traveler 60 + 10

 By my count, I have traveled to thirty countries in Europe, ranging from Albania to the United Kingdom and everywhere in between.
 I have tried traveling in Europe with three different backpacks (plus some suitcases) and I am confident in saying that the Deuter Traveler 60 + 10 is the best travel backpack for Europe.
 I have personally used this bag on several two-month trips in Europe (plus multiple trips to Central America, but we’re talking about Europe today!).